 1. Dishwasher Safe Dishes

-One of the biggest selling features you’ll find when you’re shopping for dishware are claims that a set is “dishwasher safe.”
+One of the biggest selling features you’ll find when you’re shopping for dishware is claims that a set is “dishwasher safe.”
 It makes perfect sense why this element would be promoted.
 After all, having a dish you can put in the dishwasher saves you a whole lot of time and effort.

 As with anything, your dishes are going to experience wear and tear over time.
 When you consider how the heat of a dishwasher may exacerbate such wear and tear, you may think twice about putting your bone china in the dishwasher every time you use it, even though it’s claimed to be dishwasher safe.
 Think of it this way.

-In some cases, you’re not just protecting the durability of the plate.
+In some cases, you’re not just protecting the plate’s durability.
 You’re preserving its aesthetic-driven integrity.
-If you have a plate that has a painted-on design, for instance, too much exposure in the dishwasher may cause unwanted scratching or buffing to the plate, which may compromise its design.
+For instance, if you have a plate with a painted-on design, too much exposure in the dishwasher may cause unwanted scratching or buffing, compromising its design.